Zurc/vue-journey/project-vuejs-+-vuetify-+-firebase/setting-the-project.md

 ### Setting the project

+This project is following this Academind great tutorial

 Let's start by going to [Vuetify.js](https://vuetifyjs.com/) a package that implements **material design for VueJS.**

 Follow 'get started' call to action button